appcircleio/appcircle-docusaurus/docs/integrations/working-with-custom-scripts/custom-script-samples.md

 This document provides a sample custom script written in Ruby that can be integrated into your CI/CD pipeline to enforce a minimum test coverage threshold.
 The script is designed to break the pipeline if the covered test result falls below a specified percentage.

-:::caution
+:::warning

-Please note that this custom script must be placed after the [**Test Reports**](http://localhost:3000/workflows/android-specific-workflow-steps#test-reports-for-android) step in the workflow..
+Please note that this custom script must be placed after the [**Test Reports**](https://docs.appcircle.io/continuous-testing/running-android-unit-tests#generating-test-report) step in the workflow.
 :::

 ```ruby